 Best use: Extreme survivalist conditions

-The Gerber LMF II Survival Knife costs about $63.99.
-The infantry knife is available in Coyote, Green, and Black.
+The Gerber LMF II Survival Knife is available in Coyote, Green, and Black.
 The Gerber LMF II is imported and it is a weapon designed to take on rugged tasks.

 The blade is partially serrated and the punch is made of a plexiglass material.
 This weapon has been field tested by troops to assess its integrity in the worst of survival conditions and has been deemed a high-performance offering.
 The blade is good for shelter building, woodcutting.
 The butt cap on this knife is not directly connected to the tang: This improves the shock absorbency of the weapon in question.